 Students will also do a deep dive into Oracle SQL as preparation to take the Oracle SQL Fundamentals Exam (1Z0-061) after completion of the course.

+The (positive) results of the SQL Fundamentals exam would be a “work product” for students’ portfolios.
+The primary objective is for students to prepare for, take and pass the Java 7 Programmer Certification.

 Course Outline